sylvaindecout/jooq-handson/doc/conclusion.md

 ![Before/after comparison](images/before_after.svg)

 * Spring Data repositories have been replaced with `DSLContext`.
-* :worried: For most basic queries, Spring Data repositories makes it unnecessary to write most common queries.
+* 😟 For most basic queries, Spring Data repositories makes it unnecessary to write most common queries.
 Now, we need to write them explicitly.
-* :blush: For complex queries, we use pseudo-SQL instead of a methods with names based on a convention.
+* 😊 For complex queries, we use pseudo-SQL instead of a methods with names based on a convention.
 This allows for more flexibility.
-* :blush: Testing queries is easy and feels natural.
+* 😊 Testing queries is easy and feels natural.
-* :grin: Entities have been replaced with generated code.
+* 😁 Entities have been replaced with generated code.
 No need to maintain them anymore!
-* :grin: No more complex annotations.
+* 😁 No more complex annotations.
-* :grin: No cyclic dependencies, no lazy loading.
+* 😁 No cyclic dependencies, no lazy loading.
 Everything is made necessarily explicit.

 ORMs came with the need to improve on JDBC.
 So they got rid of SQL.